grantmcconnaughey/ci.py/README.md

-# CI.py
+# ci.py

-A Python toolkit for working with Continuous Integration services.
+A Python library for working with Continuous Integration services.
 For Python 2.7 and 3.5+.

 ## Usage

 First, `pip` install ci.py:

-    $ pip install ci.py
+    $ pip install ci-py

 ## Available Methods